lichen-community-systems/youme/docs/standard-midi-files.md

 the process as follows:

 1. Read the time signature.
-2. Calculate the amount of clock time represented by each unit of "delta" and "elapsed" time.
+2. Calculate the initial amount of clock time represented by each tick.
 3. The starting time is now unless there is a "SMPTE Offset" at the start of the track to indicate an initial delay.
-4. Move through events, incrementing the number of ticks based on their "delta time".
+4. Move through events tick by tick, incrementing the number of ticks based on their "delta".
-5. If "Set Tempo" events are encountered, adjust the amount of clock time to allocate for each unit of "delta" and "elapsed" time.
+5. If "Set Tempo" events are encountered, adjust the amount of clock time to allocate for each "tick".

 The initial "time per tick" as found in the header can either be expressed in terms of ticks per quarter note, or frames per second (SMPTE).
 Here is an example time signature that uses ticks per quarter note: